pascal1062/arduino/WebServerLED/README.md

 # Arduino UNO + ethernet shield

-##Gateway between raspberry pi and XBee led control and dimming
+## Gateway between raspberry pi and XBee for led control and dimming

-##Version 1 (files 1 to 6):
+### Version 1 (files 1 to 6):
-- Sends XBee to LED's board for switching and dimming
+- receive data from raspberry pi with modbus TCP protocol.
+To use with my home automation php site.